-Identity theft may result, and online criminals will almost certainly target you with a multitude of scams.
+Identity theft may result, and online criminals will almost certainly target you with many scams.

 Phishing also uses copycat sites.

-Scammers email you, trying to convince you to click through to an official-looking site and provide information there.
+Scammers email you to convince you to click through to an official-looking site and provide information there.

-They look to induce a sense of urgency or promise potential benefits that are too good to be true.
+They aim to induce a sense of urgency or promise potential benefits too good to be true.